|

 DAILY LIFE IN EGYPTIAN TOMB ART

-Scenes of everyday life are depicted in bas-reliefs and paintings in tombs and
+Scenes of everyday life are depicted in bas-reliefs and

-mastabas from all periods of Egyptian history.
-Carved or painted on sepulchre
+history.
+Carved or painted on sepulchre walls, figurative

-walls, figurative scenes re-create scenes of activity from the earthly life,
+scenes re-create scenes of activity from the earthly life,

-with the aim of ensuring their continuation in the afterlife.
-Until the time of
+with the aim of ensuring their continuation in the

-the New Kingdom, these did not portray specific events but were naturalistic
+portray specific events but were naturalistic renderings of

-renderings of generalized communal activities, such as ploughing, harvesting,
+generalized communal activities, such as ploughing,

-breeding birds and livestock, hunting animals and birds, and fishing.
+harvesting, breeding birds and livestock, hunting animals

 However, subject matter became increasingly varied during